tbrondani/uncomplicating_4nsible/README.md

 ## Copyright and Ownership
-The code developed here does not substitute or is in any way trying to undermine or copy content from the course, its only a way to improve the way I am studying
+The code developed here does not substitute the training or is in any way trying to undermine or copy content from the course, its only a way to improve the way I am studying.

 Thanks @badtuxx for the amazing course. ##VAIIII